zeled3813/independent-study-blog/entries/entry4.md

 path=c:\path to ImageMagick\ImageMagick-6.7.9-Q8;%path%
 ```

 `ImageMagick` is required to install `rmagick` gem.
-Thus, I installed `ImageMagick` to a path without any space(the most important step), and I set the path of `ImageMagick` prior to the window's default path, and checked the installation with `convert -v`.
+Thus, I installed `ImageMagick` to a path without any space(the most important step), and I set the path of `ImageMagick` prior to the Windows default path, and checked the installation with `convert -v`.
 Lastly I had to gem install `rmagick` with the path to ImageMagick.

 ```bash
 gem install rmagick -- '--with-opt-dir="[path to ImageMagick]"